stephaneVercouillieBMID/slate/source/index.html.md

 ## Share Data

-If purpose of use is stated during the on-boarding process and consent is provided by the End-User during Authentication, following Data can be shared with your application
+If purpose of use is stated during the on-boarding process and consent is provided by the End-User during Authentication, Data can be shared with your application.

+Data is currently shared during Login or Approval.

 - **Verified Identity Data**: identity information retrieved from the National eID Card
 - **Commercial Information**: information provided by the end-user